Truncated affine Springer fibers and Arthur's weighted orbital integrals: Calculations for --Split case

 Assume that $\Pi$ is sufficiently regular in the sense of \S \ref{section HN truncated}, which means that $a_{1},\,a_{2}\gg 0$ and

 We will calculate

 following the two approaches that we have explained, and draw conclusions on Arthur's weighted orbital integral.

-\subsection{Counting points by Arthur-Kottwitz reduction}
+\subsubsection{Counting points by Arthur-Kottwitz reduction}

-We will work out each term in the equation (\ref{counts by AK}).
+We will work out each term in corollary \ref{AK count}.
 Look at the summands indexed by the Borel subgroups.
 Each stratum contributes $q^{2n_{1}+n_{2}}$, so it remains to count the number of lattice points

 where the equality is due to the symmetry of $\Pi$ with respect to $\Sigma_{\gamma}$.
 We identify

 in the usual way.
 Let $\overline{\ka}_{B_{0}}^{G}=\{a\in \ka_{T}^{G}\mid \alpha_{1}(a)\geq 0,\,\alpha_{2}(a)\geq 0\}$, let